kewpe20/Simple-MVC-Grid-Column-Sorting-with-Search-Term/README.md

 -  5)  I changed the default page from welcome to home.

 ## Installation
- - I included Simple MVC's read me.
+I included Simple MVC's read me.
 It's called README_SimpleMVC.md
  - 1) Extract/Unzip  to your local server site folder
         - a) change folder name from mbdsample to whatever you want, or don't.....
  - 2) Set up Virtual Local Host
  - 3) Populate your DB by running app/sql/simplembv.sql
- - You really only need the clients table...the other 2 tables are used for a `contacts` video tutorial found at http://simplemvcframework.com/screencasts/v2/database-basics-with-c-r-u-d-starter-application
+    You really only need the clients table...the other 2 tables are used for a `contacts` video tutorial found at http://simplemvcframework.com/screencasts/v2/database-basics-with-c-r-u-d-starter-application
- - 4) Open app/core/config.php and define your site address (DIR), Database Vars (DB_) Page Limit (PAGE_LIMIT) & timezone.
+ - 4) Open app/core/config.php and define;
+    - a) your site address (DIR)
+    - b) Database Vars (DB_)
+    - c) Page Limit (PAGE_LIMIT)
+    - d) time zone

 ## Requirements